CMPUT301F18T26/iCare/README.md

 A simple app that allows patients and care-providers to record and view previously recorded problems of patients.

+## How to build and run
+1. Simply open the project folder in Android Studio and click run.
+2. When chossing target API, choose API level 28.

+## How to run tests
+### Unit tests
+1. Nothing special needs to be done to run unit tests properly

+### Intent tests
+The intent tests need to be run in a certain order to properly test the UI of the app.
+1. Run the signup tests
+2. Run the login tests
+3. Run all the other tests

 ## The Team
 ### CMPUT301F18T26
 | Name            | CCID     | Github ID     |